Personal Data & Legal Basis

 "contains_personal_data": "pseudonymous",

-"consent_mechanism": "Data de-identified per HIPAA Safe Harbor method (45 CFR 164.514).
+"legal_basis_notes": "Data de-identified per HIPAA Safe Harbor (45 CFR 164.514).
 All 18 PHI identifiers removed.
 Expert determination available upon request.
 Original data collected under patient authorization for research use."

 }